nivlab/nivturk/docs/how-it-works/detailed.md

 ---
 layout: default
-title: Code architecture
+title: Detailed
-parent: Code Architecture
+parent: How it works
 nav_order: 2
 ---